 Ductility is a property of a solid material which indicates that how easily a material gets deformed under tensile stress.
 Ductility is often categorized by the ability of material to get stretched into a wire by pulling or drawing.
 This mechanical property is also an aspect of plasticity of material and is temperature dependent.
 With rise in temperature, the ductility of material increases.

 Creep is the property of a material which indicates the tendency of material to move slowly and deform permanently under the influence of external mechanical stress.
 It results due to long time exposure to large external mechanical stress with in limit of yielding.
 Creep is more severe in material that are subjected to heat for long time.
 Slip in material is a plane with high density of atoms.

 Resilience is the ability of material to absorb the energy when it is deformed elastically by applying stress and release the energy when stress is removed.
 Proof resilience is defined as the maximum energy that can be absorbed without permanent deformation.
 The modulus of resilience is defined as the maximum energy that can be absorbed per unit volume without permanent deformation.
 It can be determined by integrating the stress-strain cure from zero to elastic limit.
 Its unit is joule/m3

-Fatigue is the weakening of material caused by the repeated loading of material.
-When a material is subjected to cyclic loading, and loading greater than certain threshold value but much below the strength of material (ultimate tensile strength limit or yield stress limit, microscopic cracks begin to form at grain boundaries and interfaces.
-Eventually the crack reached to a critical size.
+Fatigue is the weakening of material caused by the repeated loading of the material.
+When a material is subjected to cyclic loading, and loading greater than certain threshold value but much below the strength of material (ultimate tensile strength limit or yield stress limit), microscopic cracks begin to form at grain boundaries and interfaces.
+Eventually the crack reaches to a critical size.
 This crack propagates suddenly and the structure gets fractured.
-The shape of structure effects the fatigue very much.
+The shape of structure affects the fatigue very much.
 Square holes and sharp corners lead to elevated stresses where the fatigue crack initiates.